ssbsukirat/medicine/Cardiology/Atrial Fibrillation.md

 - if rhythm control is considered --> anticoagulant consider to prevent risk of thromboembolism --> **if >48h onset --> anticoagulant and cardioversion after 4 weeks** / **Rule out LA thrombus by TEE / Ct angiography**
 ## Cardioversion & Anticoagulation
 - main source of thromboembolism --> LA thrombus
-- prolonged AF --> sinus --> atrial mechanical function recovery takes weeks -->
+- prolonged AF --> sinus --> atrial mechanical function recovery takes weeks --> risk of thrombus even in sinus rhythm
+- if **AF>48h + MS/HOCM --> conversion to sinus has higher risk of thromboembolism**
+- if AF<48H --> Cardioversion without anticoagulant if no high risk of stroke
+	- no embolic events
+	- no Rheumatic MS
+	- HOCM with LA enlargement
+- if AF>48h
+	- anticoagulant for 3 weeks before and 4 weeks after cardioversion
+	- start anticoagulant + TEE/ High resolution Cardiac CT to r/o LA thrombus --> thrombus absent --> cardioversion + continue anticoagulant for 4 weeks
+## Acute Rate Control
+- goal allow more diastolic filling time, improving cardiac output and reducing patient symptoms
+- beta blocker/ verapamil / diltiazem